Faster Symmetric Rendezvous on Four or More Locations: Introduction

 Our main result, concerning the expected meeting time under $\CFK$, is shown in \Cref{subsec:meeting-time}.
 The key ingredient of the proof, along with \Cref{thm:meeting-prob}, is \Cref{lem:diff-third-round}, which gives an improvement in expected meeting time under the condition that the players move in the first three rounds and meet in the third round.
 To prove the lemma we further condition on the respective first locations the players visit in the third round and compute, for both $\AW$ and $\CFK$, the conditional expectations and associated conditional probabilities.
-The conditional expectations are the same for both strategies and are given in \Cref{lem:cond-expectations}; the key ingredient for their computation is an explicit expression for the expected index of the first fixed point of a permutation taken uniformly at random from~$\calP(\{1+b,\ldots,n+b\})$, conditional on it having at least one fixed point (\Cref{lem:exp-first-fixed-point}).
-Regarding the conditional probabilities we show that, under the condition that players move for all of the first three rounds and meet for the first time in the third round, $\CFK$ has a larger bias towards the following: (i) the players meeting in the first step of the third round, which leads to best-possible meeting time under the given conditions; and (ii) both players visiting the home location of the other player in the first step of the third round, which leads to an earlier meeting time later in the round compared to the case where players visit distinct locations in the first step that are not home locations.
-Computing the conditional probabilities for~$\CFK$ is non-trivial due to the correlations between different rounds; we first compute the joint probabilities with which the players fail to meet in the first two rounds and visit a certain pair of locations in the first step of the third round (\Cref{lem:cond-probabilities}) and then apply Bayes' rule.
+The conditional expectations are the same for both strategies and are given in \Cref{lem:cond-expectations}; the key ingredient for their computation is an explicit expression for the expected index of the first fixed point between a permutation taken uniformly at random from~$\calP(\{1,\ldots,n\})$ and a permutation taken uniformly at random from~$\calP(\{1+b,\ldots,n+b\})$, conditional on them having at least one fixed point (\Cref{lem:exp-first-fixed-point}).
+Regarding the conditional probabilities we show that, under the condition that players move for all of the first three rounds and meet for the first time in the third round, $\CFK$ has a larger bias towards the following: (i) the players meeting in the first step of the third round, which leads to the best possible meeting time under the given conditions; and (ii) both players visiting the home location of the other player in the first step of the third round, which leads to an earlier meeting time later in the round compared to the case where players visit distinct locations in the first step that are not home locations.
+Computing the conditional probabilities for~$\CFK$ is nontrivial due to the correlations between different rounds; we first compute the joint probabilities with which the players fail to meet in the first two rounds and visit a certain pair of locations in the first step of the third round (\Cref{lem:cond-probabilities}) and then apply Bayes' rule.